There’s nothing less appealing than bad smells in your kitchen! Read about some creative home remedies to rid your kitchen of those invited guests.

 I know, it’s not the most appetizing topic.
 But do you know what is really unappetizing?
 When you can’t get rid of bad smells in your kitchen!
-It’s not too appealing to create delicious food when your refrigerator smells like old fish or your sink smells like rotten vegetables.
+I mean, let’s be honest, it’s not too appealing to create delicious food when your refrigerator smells like old fish or your sink smells like rotten vegetables.

-I decided I would turn to my clever friends, including some Six O’Clock Scramble members, to see what other home remedies they use to get rid of bad odors in their kitchens.
-Below are the ideas we shared.
+I decided I would turn to my clever friends, including some Scramble members, to see what other home remedies they use to get rid of bad odors in their kitchens.
+Wonderfully, all of the ideas for how to get rid of bad smells in the kitchen that were shared were not only natural and eco-friendly, but also all used commonly found items (i.e., no need for expensive cleaning product purchases that would be used just once).

 Purge: Get rid of old food that is no longer edible and may be emitting unpleasant smells.